Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Access Patterns: Random vs. Deterministic

-In terms of the number of interferers $L$, the situation is much more straightforward.
-In a slot in which an arbitrary user is active, there are only $D-1$ other patterns that could cause a collision and the selection is done without replacement due to the unique preassignment.
-Hence, it is the probability that $L$ out of $U-1$ devices select one of them while the rest of the devices select any of the remaining $C-D$ patterns:
+In terms of the number of interferers $L$, the analysis is straightforward.
+In a slot in which an arbitrary user is active, there are only $D-1$ other patterns that could cause a collision and the selection is done without replacement due to the unique preassignments.
+Hence, the probability that $L$ out of $U-1$ devices select one of them while the rest of the devices select any of the remaining $C-D$ patterns is:

 In Fig.~\ref{fig:probabilities} we compare a $S(2,4,25)$ Steiner system (solid line) and a corresponding Random selection (dashed) with the same frame length and number of repetitions.

-In terms of the number of collision-free slots $K'$ shown in Fig.~\ref{fig:pk}, the main conclusion is that Steiner system reduces the probability of having the best ($K'=K$) and worst ($K'=0$) outcome, while increasing the probability of having 'good' outcomes such as $K'=K-1$, $K'=K-2$.
+For this Steiner system, we can have at most $C=50$ users, and at most $D=8$ collisions in a slot.
+In terms of the number of collision-free slots $K'$ shown in Fig.~\ref{fig:pk}, the main conclusion is that Steiner system reduces the probability of having the best ($K'=K=4$) and worst ($K'=0$ and $K'=1$) outcomes, while increasing the probability of having 'good' outcomes, such as $K'=K-1=3$, $K'=K-2=2$, for the lower values of $bN$.
 The ability to avoid the worst case scenarios is particularly important as the probability of $K'=0$ is tied to the performance floor.
-Clearly, when all replicas are subject to collisions, increasing SNR is not effective and without a single packet that can be decoded, SIC cannot be applied.
-In that regard, the structure of the Steiner code becomes a disadvantage as the traffic intensity increases.
+Clearly, when there are no collision-free replicas, increasing SNR is not effective and without a single packet that can be decoded, SIC cannot be applied.\footnote{The details about the reception model are provided in the next section.} The structure of the Steiner code becomes a disadvantage as the mean traffic intensity $bN$ increases.
 However, as will become evident later, in most cases ultra-reliability cannot be achieved if the traffic intensity is too high, regardless if the access scheme is based on Steiner system or Random selection.
 As such, we note that the region of interest is primarily low and medium traffic intensity, where the average number of activated users $bN<\frac{M}{2}$.